 This model is followed by Instacart.
 They also name their delivery workers ‘shoppers’ who shop on behalf of customers from supermarkets.
 In reality, this model has also expanded several large online food supply firms.
 In reality, it is a major expansion as only a comprehensive supply and storage network is required which they can easily provide in their current food supply model.

-In order to supply couriers, presents and other goods, networks should also leverage the existing infrastructure and business model.
-As seen in the picture above, Swiggy in India.
+In order to supply couriers, presents, and other goods, networks should also leverage the existing infrastructure and business model.

 4. The Hyper-Local Model

 As the name suggests, the hyper-local marketplace is a competition that serves the demands of a small region.
 A stroll around your home would undoubtedly take you to a comparable store, albeit large and limited, but self-sufficient, which serves virtually all of the local residents’ needs.

 A hyperlocal structure is the most current buzzword in e-commerce.
 The success of hyper-local e-commerce websites has taken on a radically new dimension as a result of grocery distribution, ordering groceries, home shopping, personal care services, etc.

 With the emergence and development of hyperlocal networks, local offline stores and service providers have been granted new leases for their companies.
 Although the idea is new, the world is no longer new due to the vast proliferation of the internet.
 It is capable of increasing the company of offline retailers to totally new expectations.